 If you take your vehicle to a windshield repair specialist, the average replacement takes two hours: one hour to do the work, and one hour for the adhesive resin to dry.
 If you have ADAS features, it can also take an additional 45 minutes to calibrate the camera and system.

 If the chip has already turned into a crack, or if the initial damage was bad enough that a crack formed immediately, you will need to file a windshield insurance claim.
-Windshield claims are subject to your comprehensive deductible, so there will be a cost to you to have it replaced.
+It’ll be paid for independently of fault determination, similarly to how no-fault insurance works in Ontario.
+Windshield claims can be covered, but are often subject to your comprehensive deductible, so there might be a cost to you to have it replaced.

 If you’re part of the aha insurance family, then you can file your claim right here.